One of the most commonly asked questions we hear from small business owners is, “what are lenders looking for when I apply for financing?”

 Last, But Not Least – The C’s:

-Collateral.
+Character.
 Capital.
+Capacity.
 To secure a business loan, the lender needs to be convinced of your ability to repay the loan.
 What type of collateral will you provide as a form of security for the cash being borrowed?
 Collateral can be property, equipment, stock or other assets and serves as protection against a possible default.
 Regarding capital, lenders like to know you have some skin in the game.
 They will compare the amount of money you’re asking to borrow with how much cash is already in the business, or with how much cash you’re planning to contribute.
 If you invest a lot of your own money it gives the lender confidence that you are just as committed to the success of the business as you’re asking them to be.

 Prior to approaching a lender, pull some documentation together, such as: